Indigenous Youth Alcohol and Drug Treatment Service

 Queensland Health · Australia

-State funding for an Indigenous youth alcohol and drug treatment service in Queensland under the Alcohol, Tobacco & Drug program.
+State funding for an Indigenous youth alcohol and drug treatment service in Queensland under the Alcohol, Tobacco & Drug funding program.
 The program aims to minimise harm associated with alcohol, tobacco and other drug use in Queensland.

 Location